developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/registerfornotification/index.md

 ## REGISTER_FOR_NOTIFICATION

 Introduced in DataWedge 6.4.

-Used to register/unregister an app to receive a notification when the status of a DataWedge parameter changes.
+Used to register/unregister an app to receive a notification when the status of a DataWedge parameter changes by means of an intent. **This function does not monitor changes made using the device UI**.

 ### Function Prototype